Saramaa/Penny/README.md

 <h5>Welcome to Penny.
 This is the installation phase of Penny.
 You will go through the following steps:

-*Verify the server environment.
+* Verify the server environment.
-*Verify that the directory site/data is writable.
+* Verify that the directory site/data is writable.
-*Verify that the default database is available.
+* Verify that the default database is available.
-*Install all Penny modules.
+* Install all Penny modules.
-*Review settings in the configuration file, config.php.
+* Review settings in the configuration file, config.php.
 Does it make sense?</h5>"

 Just click continue and you are in!
 Penny will go through this steps and when it's done you will see:
-"<h2>Welcome</h2>
+<c>"<h2>Welcome</h2>
-<h5>This is Penny, ready to be used.</h5>"
+<h5>This is Penny, ready to be used.</h5>"</c>

 If you didn't make the site/data writable in the beginning, you will see this:
 <code>Failed.
 The data directory exists but it is NOT writable.</code>